SaadAhmed-96/App-Hosting-Server-on-Kubernetes-Multi-Node-Cluster/README.md

 # Implementing-Nginx-PHP-FPM-and-WordPress-on-a-Multi-Master-Node-Cluster-with-Live-Domain

-## <span style="text-decoration:underline;">Executive Summary:</span>
+## Executive Summary:

 This report outlines the approach taken to successfully deploy a WordPress website with Nginx, PHP-FPM, and MySQL on a multi-master node Kubernetes cluster, utilizing a live domain (saadcloudways.ml).
 The solution achieves high availability, security, and scalability while adhering to best practices.
 Below is a summary of the key steps and configurations involved.
+The project successfully has utilized key technology like Horizontal Pod Autoscaling (HPA).

-## <span style="text-decoration:underline;">Introduction:</span>
+## Introduction:

 The objective of this project was to deploy a WordPress website on a Kubernetes cluster while utilizing Nginx for the front-end web server, PHP-FPM for serving PHP on the backend, and MySQL (or MariaDB) for the database backend.
 The deployment was configured to handle a live domain (saadcloudways.ml) and included SSL certificate issuance via cert-manager for secure access.
+The deployment was conduction on a Cloud Provider with the following **specifications**:

+    * Ingress-Nginx
+    * Server: Litespeed
+    * SSL
+    * Number of Applications: 1
+* Minimum Pods per Application: 2
+* Maximum Pods per Application: 10
+* Pod Size: 512MB, 1 vCPU
+* Node Size: 2GB
+* Target CPU for HPA: 80%
+* Target Memory for HPA: 80%
+* &lt;domain.com>

-## <span style="text-decoration:underline;">Approach:</span>
+## Approach: